Per questa bella mano: Description

 The piece is in two sections; a slow 6/8 andante, finishing with an allegro in common time.
 The text is a romantic declaration of love.
 The aria is in the key of D major.

-History

 The original singer was Franz Xaver Gerl, who notably sung the roles of Don Giovanni, Figaro and Sarastro.
 The original double bass player was Friederich Pischelberger.